CNN Center

-The Center, formerly and still commonly called the CNN Center, is the former international headquarters of U.S. cable network CNN in Atlanta, Georgia, United States.
+The Center (stylized The CTR), formerly and still commonly called the CNN Center, is the former international headquarters of U.S. cable network CNN in Atlanta, Georgia, United States.
 The main newsrooms and studios for several of CNN's news channels were located in the building.
 The facility's commercial office space was occupied by various units of the former Turner Broadcasting System, now part of Warner Bros.
 Discovery.
 The Center is located in downtown Atlanta adjacent to Centennial Olympic Park.

 In 2020, CNN announced that it would relocate its Atlanta operations back to the Turner Broadcasting Techwood campus in Midtown Atlanta.
 The One CNN Center office building was acquired by CP Group in 2021.
 Production activities moved back in October 2023, while the last of CNN's domestic programs moved in February 2024.

 On April 4, 2024, CP Group announced that CNN Center would be renovated, and was in the process of being rebranded as "The Center."